 This morning, a poignant visit to Arlington, America’s renowned military cemetery, huge at 624 acres and final resting place of the Kennedys, John and Robert, with memorials to the two space shuttle disasters plus the Lockerbie bombing amongst many others.
-We have some free time for lunch before boarding the impressive sleek Amtrak train for its 3.5-hour journey to New York, then transferring to the centrally-located four-star Cambria Suites Times Square for two nights.
+We transfer to Union Station and board the impressive sleek Amtrak train for its 3.5-hour journey to New York, then transferring to the four-star Doubletree by Hilton Times Square West for three nights.

-This morning we enjoy a fascinating tour of New York’s amazing sights with a ‘hop-on hop-off’ tour pass, including bustling Times Square, the iconic Rockefeller Centre, laid-back Central Park and the Empire State Building.
+This morning we enjoy a fascinating tour of New York’s amazing sights with a two day New York Hop-On-Hop-Off bus pass, including bustling Times Square, the iconic Rockefeller Centre, laid-back Central Park and the Empire State Building.
 Our tour allows you the freedom to use your pass independently and get off at whichever particular sight you want to see, or join your tour manager on a fixed itinerary visiting the major sights.

 The afternoon is free to explore New York’s many fascinating museums, shops and neighbourhoods.
 You could take a cruise around Manhattan, see the Statue of Liberty, a wander round the superbly restored Meatpacking District or perhaps a memorable helicopter flight over this most photogenic of cities.
 One of the simplest pleasures though is just a stroll through Central Park, used in countless films’ sets and undoubtedly one of the world’s most famous urban spaces - the perfect place to watch New Yorkers taking it easy.
 ‘The Met’, with its extraordinary collections of Native American art, Impressionists and ancient Egyptian treasures is a New York landmark and an absolute ‘must-see’ world-class institution.
 A wander through Chinatown or Little Italy helps you appreciate the mammoth ethnic melting pot New York was, is and always will be.
 Another great option is the Empire State Building or the Rockefeller Centre for the finest sunset views.
 The latest landmark is of course the thought-provoking ‘ground zero’ visitor centre where the World Trade Centre once stood.